Angelina Jolie, Liev Schreiber, Chiwetel Ejiofor

 James Newton Howard's original score would be right at home in Siberia with its ominous, thundering tones though D.P.
 Robert Elswit lenses the film quite nicely despite fight choreography that appears a touch muted perhaps, it would seem, to preserve the film's PG-13 rating.

-Salt is certainly not the worst action flick of summer 2010, but it's a far cry this summer or Jolie's best.
+Salt is certainly not the worst action flick of summer 2010, but it's a far cry from Jolie's best.
 Obviously set up to create the character of Salt in hopes for a cinematic franchise, instead one can only hope that America has no desire to go back to the Cold War era and this Salt gets put on ice.